Take the Advent Challenge!

-Read Beatriz’s story, “Taking the First Steps to Combat Oppression” found on the back of PWS&D’s first Advent liturgy.
+Read Thokozani, Peter and Mafuno’s story, “Community Peer Educators Provide Hope” found on the back of PWS&D’s first Advent liturgy.

 Take the Advent HOPE Challenge:

-Read Junayet’s story, “Finding Peace in the Kindness of Others” found on the back of PWS&D’s second Advent liturgy.
+Read Nosomakatun’s story,“Rohingya Family Carries on Despite Challenges” found on the back of PWS&D’s second Advent liturgy.

 Take the Advent PEACE Challenge:

-Read Fiskani’s story “A Joyful Pregnancy for the Whole Family” found of the back of PWS&D’s third Advent liturgy.
+Read Seraphin’s story “Boosting Bodies and Minds in Haiti” found on the back of PWS&D’s third Advent liturgy.

 Take the Advent JOY Challenge:

-Read Sandra’s story “Healthy Futures Start from the Ground” found on the back of PWS&D’s fourth Advent liturgy.
+Read Murzia’s story “A Mother’s love” found on the back of PWS&D’s fourth Advent liturgy.